Ima-CART/cart253/Jams/Variation-Jam/ideas.md

 Flies are bouncing of the wall

 Flies are the predatory and you are the prey.
-(Frog can eat the flies but the flies will be aiming to for the frogs body.)
+(Frog can eat the flies but the flies be aiming to for the frogs body.)

 Flies can be dropping like a meteor, instead of using the tongue to try and eat them, you just need to catch them fall.(Falling flies catch the flies that are fillin randomly)